 When it first launched, Alexa's functionality was fairly basic and limited to more mundane conversations like asking about the weather or the time.
-As Amazon continued to develop the software however, Alexa gained the ability to talk about calendars, sports and what we should have for dinner.
+As Amazon continued to develop the software, however, Alexa gained the ability to talk about calendars, sports and what we should have for dinner.

-Amazon has a strong track record for the past two years, sure, but it's going up against Google, a company who's had a strong track record in information parsing for the last two decades.
+Amazon has a strong track record for the past two years, sure, but it's going up against Google, a company that's had a strong track record in information parsing for the last two decades.